2026 FHA Loan Limits - Updated with Higher Limits

 Since it was first introduced, FHA has been one of the leading types of loans used for purchases.
 HUD statistics have shown that over $14 billion in home purchases are approved monthly by FHA underwriters.

-FHA Loans are Very Attractive to First Time Buyers
+FHA Loans are Very Attractive to first-time buyers

 As mentioned earlier, FHA is quite popular among first-time home buyers, and for good reason.
 3 things stand out about FHA compared to other kinds of loans